tolybg/Programming-Against-Interfaces/README.md

-# Programming Against Interfaces Challenge
+# Programming Against Interfaces Plug-In Architecture Challenge

 ## About

-This challenge checks your knowledge of Programming Against Interfaces.
+This challenge checks your knowledge of Programming Against Interfaces when using a plug-in architecture to configure Apex classes in use at runtime.

 The concept of this challenge is a rules engine that calculates a score for an opportunity via configurable (plug and play) rules.
 The rules implement an interface `OpportunityScoringRuleIF` and are defined by instances of the `Opportunity_Score_Rule__c` custom setting.